junichi11/netbeans-color-codes-preview/README.md

 - Colors may be shown if they are not color codes. e.g. "#feature" contains `#fea`.
 This plugin recognizes it as a hex color codes.
 - If you use the GTK Look and Feel, you cannot change an alpha value in the color chooser.
+- Hsl or hsla color values may not be changed correctly when you use the color chooser.
+(There may be 1% errors.)

 ## License